google_counter

 1. According to the results of the VISION clinical trial, Lutetium-177-PSMA received FDA approval and the status of "breakthrough therapy" for metastatic hormone-resistant prostate cancer in 2021.
 This means that even the early clinical data strongly indicates the possibility of significant improvement in patients' conditions compared to all other therapies.
 After 1 or several courses of treatment with Lutetium-177-PSMA, the 5-year survival rate of patients with metastatic prostate cancer increased to 30%.
 The risk of disease recurrence also decreased; in 30-40% of patients, remission persisted for 2 years.

-2. The trials on Actinium-225-PSMA are in their early stages.
-The results obtained so far show a 50-80% decrease in the number of metastases and a 90% decrease in PSA levels in 82% of men.
-In 2020, trials began on the combined use of Lutetium-177-PSMA and Actinium-225-PSMA.
+2. The trials on Actinium-225-PSMA, as a more innovative pharmaceutical, are ongoing, but the results obtained so far show a 50-80% decrease in the number of metastases and a 90% decrease in PSA levels in 82% of men.
+A recent large-scale study, known as the WARMTH Act (Actinium-225-PSMA radioligand therapy of metastatic castration-resistant prostate cancer, mCRPC), has shown encouraging results for men with advanced prostate cancer.
+This study, conducted from January 1, 2016, to May 31, 2023, focused on patients whose cancer had spread to other parts of the body and no longer responded to hormone therapy.
+In 2020, trials began on the combined use of Lutetium and Actinium-225-PSMA.

 3. Radium-223 was studied in the ALSYMPCA clinical trial in 921 men.
 According to the results of the trial, the drug increased the average overall survival by 3.6 months, reduced the risk of death by 30% and significantly reduced the risk of developing pathological spinal fractures.
 At the same time, it also reliably reduced pain syndrome developing against the background of bone metastases, which made it possible to classify it as an effective method of symptomatic therapy.
 The drug received FDA approval back in 2013.